 - Sophie's reaction.
 "If it wasn't for Calcifer, he could behave like a jellied eel all day for all I care."

-- Any of Howl and Sophie's bickering is funny, but there's also this, the mental picture is just hilarious:
+- All of Howl and Sophie's bickering is funny, but the mental picture this conjures is just hilarious:

 Howl: If I were to court a girl who lived on an iceberg in the middle of an ocean, sooner or later - probably sooner — I'd look up to see you swooping overhead on a broomstick.